sharmaeklavya2/blog-source/content/posts/customize-macos.md

 * Finder preferences (`Cmd + ,`):
     * General: Show hard disk and connected servers on desktop.
+    * Tags: Don't show any.
     * Sidebar: Select useful locations.
     * Advanced:
         * Show all filename extensions.
         * Keep folders on top in windows.
         * Search current folder when performing a search.
+* Open home directory in Finder and then press `Cmd + J` to show view options.
+    Select the options you like and press 'Use as Defaults'.
 * Go to 'View' in Finder's menu bar:
-    * Show view options (`Cmd + J`): 'Sort by Name' and 'Use as Defaults'.
     * Show path bar.
 * Press `Cmd + Shift + .` to enable viewing hidden files.

-### Install Google Chrome and sync profile
+### Install Google Chrome and/or Firefox

-I prefer Google Chrome over Safari.
-I made Chrome the default browser.
-I also synced my account to get all my bookmarks and extensions.
+* Sync profile to get bookmarks and extensions.
+* Make it the default browser.
+* Perhaps also look at Safari settings just in case.

 ### TextEdit preferences